Safe sex: History

 Although the term safe sex was primarily used in reference to sexual activity between men, in 1986 the concept was spread to the general population.
 Various programs were developed with the aim of promoting safe sex practices among college students.
 These programs were focused on promoting the use of the condom, a better knowledge about the partner's sexual history and limiting the number of sexual partners.
-The first book on this subject appeared in the same year.
-The book was entitled "Safe Sex in the Age of AIDS", and had 88 pages that described both positive and negative approaches to sexual life.
-Sexual behavior could be safe (kissing, hugging, massage, body-to-body rubbing, mutual masturbation, exhibitionism, phone sex, and use of separate sex toys); possibly safe (use of condoms); or unsafe.
+The first book on this subject, Safe Sex in the Age of AIDS, appeared in the same year.
+It had 88 pages that described both positive and negative approaches to sexual life.
+Sexual behavior was loosely sorted into safe (kissing, hugging, massage, body-to-body rubbing, mutual masturbation, exhibitionism, phone sex, and use of separate sex toys); possibly safe (use of condoms); or unsafe.

 In 1997, specialists in this matter promoted the use of condoms as the most accessible safe sex method (besides abstinence) and they called for TV commercials featuring condoms.
-During the same year, the Catholic Church in the United States issued their own "safer sex" guidelines on which condoms were listed, though two years later the Vatican urged chastity and heterosexual marriage, attacking the American Catholic bishops' guidelines.
+During the same year, the Catholic Church in the United States issued their own safer sex guidelines on which condoms were listed, though two years later the Vatican urged chastity and heterosexual marriage, attacking the American Catholic bishops' guidelines.

-A study carried out in 2006 by Californian specialists showed that the most common definitions of safe sex are condom use (68% of the interviewed subjects), abstinence (31.1% of the interviewed subjects), monogamy (28.4% of the interviewed subjects) and safe partner (18.7% of the interviewed subjects).
+A 2006 survey found that the most common definitions of safe sex are condom use (68% of the interviewed subjects), abstinence (31.1% of the interviewed subjects), monogamy (28.4% of the interviewed subjects), and safe partner (18.7% of the interviewed subjects).

 The term safer sex in Canada and the United States has gained greater use by health workers, reflecting that risk of transmission of sexually transmitted infections in various sexual activities is a continuum.
+Safer sex is thought to make it more obvious to individuals that any type of sexual activity carries a certain degree of risk.
 The term safe sex is still in common use in the United Kingdom, Australia and New Zealand.

-"Safer sex" is thought to be a more aggressive term which may make it more obvious to individuals that any type of sexual activity carries a certain degree of risk.

 The term safe love has also been used, notably by the French Sidaction in the promotion of men's underpants incorporating a condom pocket and including the red ribbon symbol in the design, which were sold to support the charity.

 Practices

-A range of safe-sex practices are commonly recommended by sexual health educators and public health agencies.
+A range of safe-sex practices are commonly recommended by Sexual Health Educators and Public Health Agencies.
 Many of these practices can reduce (but not eliminate) risk of transmitting or acquiring STIs.